r94l/gitops-eks/README.md

 # GitOps with ArgoCD on Amazon EKS

 A complete GitOps implementation deploying a **three-tier web application** to **Amazon EKS** using **ArgoCD** for continuous delivery, **Kustomize** for manifest management, and **Terraform** for full infrastructure provisioning.
-Git is the single source of truth — any change pushed to the manifests is automatically detected by ArgoCD and applied to the cluster.
+Git is the single source of truth and any change pushed to the manifests is automatically detected by ArgoCD and applied to the cluster.

 ---